usnistgov/semait_mizr/README.md

 # R: Code Quality

 This package conforms to the `lintr` package, excluding the documented vignettes (because `knitr` produces blocks of commented code, which fail the `lintr`).
-To run the code cheks, within the `mizr` directory, in an R terminal run
+To run the code checks, within the `mizr` directory, in an R terminal run

 ```
 Rscript -e "library(lintr);lintr::lint_package()"